TACKLING WATER QUALITY ON A CATCHMENT SCALE

 LDC is concentrating efforts in the Bowen, Broken, Bogie (BBB) catchment, near Bowen and Collinsville.
 The BBB catchment delivers about 50 per cent of the fine sediment load from the Burdekin Basin and it remains a pivotal catchment for improving water quality outcomes.

 It has been a truly community-driven effort to deliver better water quality, and healthier, more productive landscapes.
-In three years, LDC has laid the foundations to support future investment:
+In four years, LDC has laid the foundations to support future investment:

 - Strong delivery framework (process, partnerships, capacity) established.

 - Unprecedented levels of interest, engagement and participation by all land managers (grazing, Local Government, infrastructure and utility organisations).

 - A mix of activities that works and is delivering results.

 - Strong linkages with a raft of other initiatives.

 - An increasing sense of community responsibility for good land stewardship.